NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

 Abortion

 Avlon, who said he supports reproductive freedoms, criticized LaLota for calling the overturning of Roe v.
 Wade a "step in the right direction."
-LaLota previously made the statement on his website but has since taken it down.
+LaLota had made the statement on his website but has since taken it down.

-"I believe deeply that the decision should be between a woman, her doctor, and her God, not the government," Avlon said.
+"I believe deeply that the decision should be between a woman, her doctor and her God, not the government," Avlon said.

 LaLota said he would not support a national abortion ban and called the matter a "state issue."
 LaLota has said he does not oppose abortions in the first trimester.
 Avlon equated that stance with support for a ban on abortions after 12 weeks.

 The congressman then turned the conversation to New York’s Proposition 1, which would protect people from discrimination based on gender identity and reproductive freedom.
-LaLota claimed it would codify "the right of a man to play in a girls sport."
+LaLota said it would codify "the right of a man to play in a girls sport."

 Later in the debate Avlon, in commenting on the U.S. Supreme Court, said the five conservative justices who voted to overturn Roe v.
 Wade did so after calling the case "super precedent," a term that largely means the issue is settled.